 May is recognized as Stroke Awareness Month.
 A stroke, sometimes called a brain attack, occurs when a clot blocks blood flow to the brain or when a blood vessel in the brain bursts.
 You can take steps to control your risk by making simple changes in your lifestyleStroke is the fifth leading cause of death in the United States For more information, click on the title.

 Mammography screening remains the best available method to detect breast cancer early.
-The Health Department provides mobile mammography screenings in partnership with Rex Mobile Mammography screenings will be held on June 17, and June 26, 2015.
+The Health Department provides mobile mammography screenings in partnership with Rex Mobile Mammography.
+Screenings will be held on May 25, and again on June 22, 2016.
 Pre-registration is required.
-See the Downloads Box below for an application or call 910-814-6197 for more information.
+For an application see the Downloads Box or call 910-814-6197 or 910-893-7550.